New deep-water channel allows first ship to pass Key bridge wreckage in Baltimore

 BALTIMORE (AP) — The first cargo ship passed through a newly opened deep-water channel in Baltimore on Thursday after being stuck in the harbor since the Francis Scott Key Bridge collapsed four weeks ago, halting most maritime traffic through the city's port.

-The Balsa 94, a bulk carrier sailing under a Panama flag, passed through the new 35-foot (12-meter) channel headed for St. John, Canada.
+The Balsa 94, a bulk carrier sailing under a Panama flag, passed through the new 35-foot (12-meter) channel headed for Saint John, New Brunswick, Canada.
 Two more commercial ships followed later Thursday, including a vehicle carrier headed to Panama.

 Their long-awaited voyages marked an important step in the ongoing cleanup and recovery effort as crews have been working around the clock to clear thousands of tons of mangled steel and concrete from the entrance to Baltimore’s harbor.

-Note: This story was first published April 25, 2024.
-It was updated April 26, 2024, to correct the destination of a ship.
-It is Saint John, in New Brunswick, Canada, not St. John.